 While you may be able to ignore the occasional bout of dizziness, if it becomes a regular occurrence, you should definitely try to identify the underlying cause and correct it.
 An episode of dizziness at the wrong time can lead to a fall, serious injury, and even death.
 There are a few things you can do at home to reduce the likelihood of a dizziness attack:

 - Quit smoking – If you are a tobacco user, now is the time to give up the habit.
-It is connected to numerous underlying causes of dizziness.
+It has some connection to numerous underlying causes of dizziness.

 - Maintain a healthy weight – Being seriously overweight or underweight have both been linked to dizziness.